-- DHHS Rating Scale as Approved by the Office of State Personnel:
+- DHHS Rating Scale as Approved by the Office of State Human Resources:

 The three-level performance rating scale is used to appraise employees’ result expectations that also reflect application of DHHS Values for the work plan cycle.
-The rating scale levels are Exceptional, Successful and Improvement Needed.
+The rating scale levels are Exceptional (Exceeds Expectations), Successful (Meets Expectations) and Improvement Needed (Does Not Meet Expectations).
 They are defined as:

-Improvement needed: Work performance that did not consistently meet expectations or DHHS Values and/or has failed to make reasonable progress toward previously outlined deficiencies in achieving expectations or DHHS Values.
+Improvement needed (Does Not Meet Expectations): Work performance that did not consistently meet expectations or DHHS Values and/or has failed to make reasonable progress toward previously outlined deficiencies in achieving expectations or DHHS Values.